-With the steady increase in global business activity, knowledge of an East Asian language is an important skill that is in demand amongst many employers.
+With the steady increase in global business activity, knowledge of an East Asian language is an important skill that is in demand with many employers.

 This degree combines allows you to combine your interest in linguistics with the study of Mandarin Chinese or Japanese.

 At each Stage, you spend two thirds of your time studying linguistics, concentrating on the structure, history, and sociological aspects of the English language.

 You spend a year abroad during Stage 3 in either China or Japan, developing your language confidence and experiencing life in another culture.